Rabbid76/graphics-snippets/documentation/lambertian_diffuse.md

 A perfect diffuse surface has a BRDF that has the same value for all incident and outgoing directions.
 This substantially reduces the computations and thus it is commonly used to model diffuse surfaces as it is physically plausible, even though there are no pure diffuse materials in the real world.
 This BRDF is called Lambertian reflection because it obeys Lambert's cosine law.

 Lambertian reflection is often used as a model for diffuse reflection.
-This technique causes all closed polygons (such as a triangle within a 3D mesh) to reflect light equally in all directions when rendered The diffusion coefficient is calculated from the angle between the normal vector and the light vector.
+This technique causes all closed polygons (such as a triangle within a 3D mesh) to reflect light equally in all directions when rendered.
+The diffusion coefficient is calculated from the angle between the normal vector and the light vector.

     f_Lambertian = max( 0.0, dot( N, L )